Ron Sim: Business career

 Sim established the electrical and household appliance company Osim International in 1979.
 After close to a decade, Osim branched out its operations into Hong Kong, and subsequently the Republic of China.

-Apart from Osim, Sim also owns the China-based Richlife, GNC in Southeast Asia, and the United States-based Brookstone.
+Sim also owns the China-based Richlife, GNC in Southeast Asia, and the United States-based Brookstone.
 In 2012, he was listed as thirty-third on Forbes "Singapore's 50 Richest" list.
 The following year, he rose to twenty-first.
 His estimated net worth increased to a billion dollars, mostly due to Osim's shares rapidly soaring.

-Other ventures and recognition
+Other ventures

 Sim is an advisory board member of the Lee Kong Chian School of Business in Singapore.
-Among others, he has also been a Committee member of the Nanyang Technological University Enterprise Committee, a board member of both International Enterprise Singapore and Sentosa Development Corporation, and a trustee board member of the Tan Tock Seng Hospital Community Charity Fund.
+He has also been a Committee member of the Nanyang Technological University Enterprise Committee, a board member of both International Enterprise Singapore and Sentosa Development Corporation, and a trustee board member of the Tan Tock Seng Hospital Community Charity Fund.

+Awards and recognition

 In 2004, Sim was the recipient of the "Entrepreneur of The Year" award by Ernst & Young.
 The same year, The Business Times presented him its "Businessman of the Year" award.

 Personal life

-Sim is married with three children. and resides in Singapore.
+Sim is married with three children and resides in Singapore.